Alleged doubles of Adolf Hitler: Background

 Adolf Hitler (right) and his chauffeur Julius Schreck (left) in 1925; both wore a toothbrush mustache.

 The 1939 book The Strange Death of Adolf Hitler alleges that the Nazi Party used four people as doubles for Hitler, including the author, who claims that the real dictator died in 1938 and that he subsequently took his place.
-The book was considered farcical in the year of its release and cannot be considered as being remotely reliable.
+The book is not remotely reliable, being regarded as farcical even in the year of its release.
 In 1939, the Newspaper Enterprise Association (NEA), while admitting that the book has "practically no direct evidence of authenticity", defended it by dubiously citing the purported death of Julius Schreck in 1938 (Note: Reliable sources place Schreck's death in May 1936, in conjunction with meningitis.) as support for Hitler's use of doubles.
 The NEA claimed that after Schreck had ceased to be Hitler's chauffeur (in 1934), he was riding in the back of a car being driven by Hitler in 1938 when he took a bullet from a would-be Hitler assassin who did not expect Hitler to be driving.
 The NEA also cited public appearances of Hitler look-alikes in Europe as fueling belief in his use of doubles: one man was photographed in 1935 in Nice, France, wearing a pinstripe suit (said to have been accompanied by two bodyguards and to have caused a commotion) and another in 1936, spotted at the zoo in Vienna, Austria.